 14. Update Your Lamps With Drum Shades

-Like changing the globes on your chandelier, sometimes your lamp base only needs new clothes and the entire room is transformed.
+Like changing the globes on your chandelier, sometimes your lamp base only needs new clothes, and the entire room is transformed.
 Go to the store and pick a lovely, modern-looking drum shade and switch out the old shades.

 This tutorial shows you how to cut fabric to update your lamps with drum shades rather than using the old, outdated ones.

-Brass holders can look very old-fashioned and you may not know what to do with them when making your house over.
+Brass holders can look very old-fashioned, and you may not know what to do with them when making your house over.
 It’s easy, just modify the bases to accommodate wire basket types of shades for a different look.

-16. Bonus Light Fixture Makeover Tip; Glass Painting
+16. Bonus Light Fixture Makeover Tip: Glass Painting

-Check out These Other Home Makeover Ideas From One Crazy House
+More Home Makeover Ideas From One Crazy House